 Nick joined Watsi on September 19th, 2016.
 Five years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation supported Dylan, a newborn baby from Colombia, to fund clubfoot correction surgery.
+Nick's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.

 Nick has funded healthcare for 64 patients in 12 countries.